Noble Park North

 The level of residential development activity in Noble Park North is very low in comparison to the average area assessed nationally by AreaSearch

-Noble Park North has seen around 13 new homes approved each year over the past five financial years, totalling 67 homes.
-So far in FY2026, 3 approvals have been recorded.
-The area's population decline has resulted in adequate development activity relative to other areas, which is positive for buyers.
-New homes are being built at an average expected construction cost of $366,000.
+Noble Park North has seen approximately 13 new homes approved annually over the past five financial years, totalling 67 homes.
+As of FY26, there have been 4 approvals recorded.
+Despite population decline in the area, development activity has been adequate relative to other regions, which is positive for buyers.
+The average expected construction cost value for new homes is $366,000.

-There have also been $825,000 in commercial approvals this financial year, indicating minimal commercial development activity compared to residential.
-When measured against Greater Melbourne, Noble Park North shows substantially reduced construction levels, with 53.0% below the regional average per person.
+There have also been $825,000 in commercial approvals this financial year, indicating minimal commercial development activity compared to residential development.
+When measured against Greater Melbourne, Noble Park North shows substantially reduced construction levels, with 53.0% fewer approvals per person than the regional average.
 This limited new supply generally supports stronger demand and values for established properties.
-The area's construction activity is also under the national average, suggesting its established nature and potential planning limitations.
-Recent construction comprises 80.0% standalone homes and 20.0% townhouses or apartments, sustaining Noble Park North's suburban identity with a concentration of family homes suited to buyers seeking space.
+The area's development activity is also under the national average, indicating its established nature and suggesting potential planning limitations.
+Recent construction comprises 80.0% standalone homes and 20.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.

-With around 497 people per dwelling approval, the area shows a developed market.
-Population forecasts indicate Noble Park North will gain 91 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+With around 497 people per dwelling approval, Noble Park North shows a developed market.
+Population forecasts indicate that Noble Park North will gain 137 residents by 2041 (from the latest AreaSearch quarterly estimate).
 With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development